Optimal error estimates for Chebyshev approximations of functions with limited regularity in fractional Sobolev-type spaces: Generalised Gegenbauer functions of fractional degree

-In late part, we shall use the bound for $0< \lambda < 1$, but in this case, we have to multiply the GGF-Fs by a different weight function and conduct the analysis in a slightly different manner. \begin{theorem} For real $0< \lambda < 1$, we have
+The bound in Theorem \ref{LBoundForGegPoly} is valid for $\lambda\ge 1.$ In the analysis, we also need to use the bound with $0< \lambda < 1$.
+Note that in this case, we have to multiply the GGF-Fs by a different weight function, and conduct the analysis in a slightly different manner. \begin{theorem} For real $0< \lambda < 1$ and real $\nu\ge 0$, we have

 where